Little Nemo: Adventures in Slumberland: Plot

 A young boy named Nemo experiences a nightmare in which he is pursued by a locomotive.
 Upon awakening the next day, he goes with his pet flying squirrel, Icarus to see a parade welcoming a traveling circus.
 However, Nemo is unable to see the circus since his parents are too busy to take him.

 That night, Nemo imitates sleepwalking in an attempt to sneak some pie away, which acts against a promise he had made earlier to his mother, who catches him in the act and makes him run back to his room empty-handed.

 Upon falling asleep, Nemo is approached by figures from the circus parade.
 The circus organist introduces himself as Professor Genius and claims that they had been sent on a mission by King Morpheus, the king of a realm named Slumberland.
 The mission involves Nemo becoming the playmate of the princess, Camille.
 Although Nemo initially has reservations about interacting with a girl, he and Icarus decide to set off to fulfill his mission after being persuaded with a gift box of cookies from the princess.

 Nemo is taken to Slumberland in a dirigible which he is allowed to drive, causing some chaos, and is introduced to King Morpheus.
 Morpheus reveals that he summoned Nemo to become his heir to the throne.
 Morpheus gives Nemo a golden key that opens every door in the kingdom and warns him of a door with a dragon insignia that must never be opened.
 Nemo is introduced to Princess Camille and the pair roam the entirety of Slumberland together.

-Afterward, Nemo meets the mischievous clown, Flip, who angers a group of cops and forces him and Nemo to hide out in a cave.
+Afterward, Nemo meets the mischievous clown Flip who convinces him to ditch his prince lessons, and later angers a group of cops, forcing him and Nemo to hide out in a cave.
 There, Nemo discovers the door that Morpheus warned him not to open.
 Flip tempts Nemo into unlocking the door, which unleashes "the nightmare".
-Nemo rushes back to Morpheus' castle in time for his coronation ceremony, where Nemo is handed the royal scepter, the only thing capable of defeating the Nightmare King the ruler of Nightmare Land, should he ever return to Slumberland.
+Nemo rushes back to Morpheus' castle in time for his coronation ceremony where he is handed the royal scepter, the only thing capable of defeating the Nightmare King, the ruler of Nightmare Land, should he ever return to Slumberland.
 In the middle of a dance session between Morpheus and Genius, "The Nightmare" reaches the castle and steals Morpheus away.
 As the partygoers search for a scapegoat, Flip and Nemo accuse each other, though the responsibility goes to Nemo who had the key.